mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ### 2.2 Input Column Sources

-Once added, the user can inspect input columns by selecting them from the result table or the list of columns in the query configuration panel.
-Details for each column will include a section labeled `Source`.
-Under this section, the source column, table, and links will be listed.
+Once the input columns have been added, the user can inspect them by selecting each from the result table or the list of columns in the query configuration panel, respectively.
+A section titled 'Source' will be included in the details for each column.
+The source column, table, and links will all be listed in this portion of the panel.

 The source will include `Links` only for data sourced via tables connected to or from the base table.

 ---
 Wireframes